 Finally, NDVF provided opposing forces for both the aviation and ground elements.
-During subsequent conferences, coordination, and planning sessions elements of Special Operations and United States Air Force joined the Task Force Red Bull as enablers and multipliers.
+During subsequent conferences, coordination, and planning sessions elements of Special Operations and U.S. Air Force joined the Task Force Red Bull as enablers and multipliers.

 Staging area.
 Since there was no designated training area in the Suwalki Gap, there was also no area in the region large enough for Task Force Red Bull, the ground tactical force, and aviation task force, to stage prior to execution.
 The Lithuanians offered Kuzla Ruda Airbase as an option to stage the Air Assault Task Force.
-As an abandoned airfield, Kuzla Ruda had the bed down space for all the helicopter airframes.
+As an abandoned airfield, Kuzla Ruda had the bed-down space for all the helicopter airframes.
 Additionally, it provided barracks for X-Ray, 45 Commando coming from Latvia and the Polish soldiers coming from Poland.
-Finally, the space around the airfield offered ample room for 1/34 ABCT tactical command post (TAC), 3-10 AVN REGT command posts.
+Finally, the space around the airfield offered ample room for 1/34 ABCT tactical command post (TAC), 3-10 AVN REGT command post, and all respective company command posts.